 When the earth is at A, for an observer on the earth, the sun appears to be in the Scorpio zodiac sign.
 When the earth moves from A to B, the observer will say that the sun has entered Libra.
 In reality, the sun does not move, but we perceive it as moving due to the motion of the earth around it.
 This motion of the sun is called its apparent motion and its path is called the apparent path.
 The rising of the sun in the east and its setting in the west is also an apparent motion.
 You might have heard some elders saying that a particular nakshatra is in the rising and now prevails.
-It means that, at that time, if you look at the sun from the earth, that particular nakshatra is behind the sun and gives you an idea about the position of the earth revolving around the sun.
+It means that, at that time, if you look at the sun from the earth, that particular nakshatra is behind the sun.